Fiserv/billpay/docs/introduction/checkfree-next-api-ref.md

 <td>query</td>
 <td>string</td>
 <td>Number of days from the StartingDate that the list of bills returned
 will encompass.
-If a filter is not supplied, all bills for a consumer are returned.</td>
+If numberOfDays and startingDate are not supplied, bills from the last 45 days and future bills for a consumer are returned.</td>
 </tr>
 <tr class="odd">
 <td>startingDate</td>